apache/incubator-taverna-engine/README.md

 # Modules

-The Taverna Engine modules are generally split into `-api` and `-impl`. `-api` contain
-Java interfaces and abstract classes and minimal dependencies, while `-impl` contain the corresponding implementation(s).
+The Taverna Engine modules are generally split into `-api` and `-impl`.
+The `-api` modules contain Java interfaces, abstract classes, and minimal dependencies while `-impl` modules contain the corresponding implementation(s).

 Thus, the [taverna-common-activities](https://github.com/apache/incubator-taverna-common-activities/)
 should only need to depend on the `-api` modules, while the `-impl` are added by the